-When YugabyteDB creates a snapshot, it doesn't physically copy the data; instead, it creates hard links to all the relevant files.
+When YugabyteDB creates a snapshot, it does not physically copy the data; instead, it creates hard links to all the relevant files.
 These links reside on the same storage volumes where the data itself is stored, which makes both backup and restore operations nearly instantaneous.

-Note on space consumptionThere are no technical limitations on how many snapshots you can create.
-However, increasing the number of snapshots stored also increases the amount of space required for the database.
+Note that even though there are no technical limitations on the number of snapshots you can create, increasing the number of stored snapshots also increases the amount of space required for the database.
 The actual overhead depends on the workload, but you can estimate it by running tests based on your applications.

 Create a snapshot

-The distributed snapshots feature allows you to back up a database, and then restore it in case of a software or operational error, with minimal RTO and overhead.
+Using distributed snapshots allows you to back up a database and then restore it in case of a software or operational error, with minimal recovery time objectives (RTO) and overhead.